regiregi22/RaspiNail/raspibolt_50_electrs.md

 ### Tor

-If you have Tor installed on your computer, you can access your RaspiBolt remotely over Tor.
+If you have Tor installed on your computer, you can access your RaspiNail remotely over Tor.

 * In the sidebar, select `Settings` > `Enable tor proxy`
 * Enable it and confirm the proxy address (usually the default `127.0.0.1:9050`)
-* When adding your RaspiBolt full node as described above, use your Tor address (e.g. `gwdllz5g7vky2q4gr45zGuvopjzf33czreca3a3exosftx72ekppkuqd.onion:50002`)
+* When adding your RaspiNail full node as described above, use your Tor address (e.g. `gwdllz5g7vky2q4gr45zGuvopjzf33czreca3a3exosftx72ekppkuqd.onion:50002`)

 [![BitBoxApp](images/50_BitBoxApp.png)](images/50_BitBoxApp.png){:target="_blank"}